mikeizbicki/ucr-cs100/textbook/using-bash/shell-scripts/README.md

 fi
 ```

-For the first 'if', I already introduced that it decides whether there are provided arguments.
-For the second 'if', the condition is: if the first provided argument is greater than 0, then the command is echo "$1 is positive".
-Then 'elif' represents 'else if'.
-Finally, we use 'fi' to end this 'if/else' statement.
+For the first `if`, I already introduced that it decides whether there are provided arguments.
+For the second `if`, the condition is: if the first provided argument is greater than 0, then the command is echo "$1 is positive".
+Then `elif` represents `else if`.
+Finally, we use `fi` to end this `if/else` statement.

 For more details, please check this link: http://ss64.com/bash/if.html

 ###Loops

-There are three types of loops: 'while', 'until', and 'for'.
+There are three types of loops: `while`, `until`, and `for`.

 ####while